 The Transportation Planning Business Unit

-Transportation Planning is made up of six divisions.
+Transportation Planning is made up of seven divisions.
 Together, we are committed to providing a safe, reliable, efficient, customer-focused transportation system that supports all modes of travel and promotes smart growth principles.

 Development Services is responsible for co-ordinating input into planning policy documents, area redevelopment plans and area structure plans.
 The division also co-ordinates traffic impact and parking studies and participates in the planning applications review process.

 The Forecasting division plans, designs, builds, operates, and maintains transportation demand forecasting models and is responsible for analyzing changes in transportation demand in the City.

 Network Planning is responsible for planning the city's long-term transportation network including plans for new, and upgrades to, major roadways and expressways.